-The scene of the crime was Game 1 of the 95 Finals.
-The Orlando Magic blew a 20 point lead but still had a 3 point lead with 10.5 seconds on the clock and Nick Anderson at the free throw line.
-All he had to do was hit 1 of 2.
+The scene of the crime was Game 1, where the Orlando Magic blew a 20-point lead but still had a three-point lead with 10.5 seconds on the clock and Nick Anderson at the free throw line.
+All he had to do was hit one of two.
 He missed the first.
-He missed the second but was lucky enough to get the offensive board and go back to the charity stripe for 2 more shots at redemption.
+He missed the second but was lucky enough to get the offensive board and go back to the charity stripe for two more shots at redemption.
 He ended up missing both of those.
-That divine intervention gave the Rockets a chance and Kenny Smith came through with another 3 pointer to put the game into OT.
-In OT, it was a back and forth affair that ended with a game winning tip-in by Hakeem Olajuwon.
-The demoralized Magic would lose the next 3 games.
+That divine intervention gave the Rockets a chance and Kenny Smith came through with another three pointer to put the game into OT.
+In the extra session, it was a back and forth affair that ended with a game-winning tip-in by Hakeem Olajuwon.
+The demoralized Magic would lose the next three games.

-Shaq would miss the majority of the next season with an injury which allowed Penny Hardaway to become 2nd to only Jordan in popularity, but it would be Jordan’s Bulls that knocked off the Magic in the playoffs that year too and then came the end of the Batman and Robin team in Orlando.
-Shaq would leave Orlando to join his new Robin in LA while the Magic franchise struggled to recover.
+Shaq would miss the majority of the next season with an injury, which allowed Penny Hardaway to become second to only Michael Jordan in popularity.
+As fate would have it, it would be Jordan’s Bulls — looking for revenge after getting eliminated by the Magic the year before — that knocked off the Magic in the playoffs that year.
+The end of the season also meant the end of the Batman and Robin team in Orlando.
+Shaq would leave Orlando to join his new Robin in LA, while the Magic franchise struggled to recover.
 No player struggled to recover more from that game than Nick Anderson.